dashingsoft/pyarmor/README.md

 # Pyarmor

-Pyarmor is a tool used to import or run encrypted python scripts.
+Pyarmor is a command line tool used to import or run encrypted python scripts.
 Only by a few extra files, pyarmor can run and imported encrypted files in the normal python environments.
-Here are the basic steps:
+Here are the basic
+steps:

 - Generate project capsule
 - Encrypt python scripts with project capsule